tarwn/lessthandot-hugo/blogs/content/posts/2009-09-10-move-databases-to-new-server-with-little-1.md

 Note that in this example script my port numbers are not the same.
 This is only because I am building the principle and mirror on the same machine, your port number will depend on how your SQL instances are configured.
 If you have a test lab at your disposal with default instances on several systems, you will probably use 5022 for both ports.

 In SSMS hit refresh on both of your instances.
 You should now see that on principle database instance, NEEDTOMOVE is showing (Principle,Synchronized).
-On the mirror instance you should also see that NEEDTOMOVE is showing (Mirror,Synchronized / Restoring…).
+On the mirror instance you should also see that NEEDTOMOVE is showing (Mirror,Synchronized / Restoring...).

 If you have the status on both databases as shown then we are ready to go to the next level and our test lab is ready.
 This is a typical high performance mirror without a witness.